Fantom-foundation/fantom-govern/README.md

 #### Options and opinions

 Each proposal defines a list of options.
-Voter must provide an opinion for each option during voting for a proposal.
+Voter must provide a single opinion for each option during the voting for a proposal.

-Opinion is a number within [0, number of opinions).
+Opinion is recorded as a number within [0, number of opinions).

-Assuming that proposal has 3 options and the following opinion scales {0, 2, 3, 4, 5}, then vote {0, 2, 4} has a meaning: `I stongly disagree (scale=0) with option 0, I'm neutral (scale=3) about option 1, I strongly agree (scale=5) with option 2`.
+For example, let's consider an example proposal that has 3 options and the following opinion scales {0, 2, 3, 4, 5} to represent {strongly disagree, disagree, neutral, agree and strongly agree}.

+A vote {0, 2, 4} from a voter has the following meaning: `I strongly disagree (scale=0) with option 0, I'm neutral (scale=3) about option 1, I strongly agree (scale=5) with option 2`.

 If we also assume that voter had a weight=100.0, then he added the following agreement to a counter of each option: `0 * 100.0 / 5 = 0` for option 0, `3 * 100.0 / 5 = 60` for option 1, `5 * 100.0 / 5 = 100` for option 2.